spdk/spdk/doc/iscsi.md

 each associated target.
 This redirect portal must be from a private portal group.

 Initiators configure portals in public portal groups as target portals.
-When an initator logs in to a target through a portal in an associated public portal group, the target sends a temporary redirection response with a redirect portal.
+When an initiator logs in to a target through a portal in an associated public portal group, the target sends a temporary redirection response with a redirect portal.
 Then the initiator logs in to the target again through the redirect portal.